Sonoran Desert Naturalist >>> Field Guide >>> Sonoran Desert Flora >>> Poaceae - smaller annuals and perennials

 Annual grass of spring growing mostly as a weed near agricultural concerns.
 Introduced.
 Requires magnification to distinguish from more common Mediterranean Grass.
 Detailed Description

 Annual spring grass - common to abundant on vacant urban lots, roadsides, rocky slopes and desert flats through much of the Sonoran Desert.
 An invasive exotic weed from Eurasia that contributes to fire hazards when it dries out after spring.
-This photo is hosted at Wikimedia.
 Detailed Description

 Sponsored Links